jdtsmith/indent-bars/README.md

 **Note**: This requires Emacs 29 built with tree-sitter support, and the appropriate tree-sitter grammars installed for languages of interest.

+The easiest way to discover the node types of interest is to `M-x treesit-explore-mode`, highlight the beginning a line with too many bars, and look up in the tree for the names of obvious nodes.
+Add these to `indent-bars-treesit-wrap` for the language of interest.

 ## Display

 ### Stipples

-Stipples are repeating patterns anchored to the full emacs frame.  `indent-bars` basically "opens windows" on this fixed pattern to "reveal" the bars.
+Stipples are repeating bitmap patterns anchored to the full emacs frame.  `indent-bars` basically "opens windows" on this fixed pattern to "reveal" the bars.

 The fast *stipple* method used for drawing bars enables lots of [interesting patterns](examples.md).

 #### Testing Stipples

-If you are experiencing issues with bar display (missing, garbled, etc.), and would like to determine if stipples are working correctly in your build of emacs, you can test it as follows.
+If you are experiencing issues with stipple bar display (missing, garbled, etc.), and would like to determine if stipples are working correctly in your build of emacs, you can test it as follows.

 1. In the `*scratch*` buffer, use first `M-x font-lock-mode` to disable fontification
 2. Hit `C-x C-e` just after the last `)` in the following code: